mft2023/LibraryProject/README.md

 ```

 ## Data Cleaning
-- Date format: `clean_date_format` function (input: string, output: datetime).
+- Date format: `clean_date_format` function (input: string, output: datetime or '').
+  An input of date is either a string or nan.
+If it's not a string, then return an empty string ''.
+  If the input is a string, this function tries to convert the string into datetime.
-  Dates are written in different formats, the majority are 'YYYY/MM/DD' and 'YYYY-MM-DD'.
+  The majority of formats are 'YYYY/MM/DD' and 'YYYY-MM-DD'.
 Thus, this function converts these two formats first.
   If it cannot convert to datetime successfully, then go over each digit in the string and only keep numbers.
   In order to read the date correctly, it should have 8 digits (YYYY, MM, DD).
 If 8 digits are available, convert to datetime.
-Otherwise, return nan.
+Otherwise, return an empty string ''.
-- Published year format: `clean_published_year` function (input: string, output: datetime).
+- Published year format: `clean_published_year` function (input: string, output: datetime or '').
-  The most common format in publish_date is 'year', here, all the dates are converted into the year.
-This function converts 'YYYY-MM-DD', 'YYYY-MM', and 'YYYY' into years in datetime.
+  An input of publishedDate is either a string or nan.
+If it's not a string, then return an empty string ''.
+  If the input is a string, this function tries to convert the string into years in datetime.
-  If the function cannot convert dates into years, return nan.
+  If the function cannot convert dates into years, return an empty string ''.
 - Text format: `clean_txt ` function (input: string, output: string).
+  An input is either a string or nan.
+If it's not a string, then return a nan.
-  This function removes all the extra spaces in the string and makes the string lowercase.
+  Id the input is a string, remove all the extra spaces in the string and make the string lowercase.
 - Number format: `clean_number` function (input: string, output: float).
+  An input is either a string or nan.
+If it's not a string, then return a nan.
-  This function goes over each character and only keeps '.' and numbers.
+  If the input is a string, then go over each character and only keep '.' and numbers.
 - Zipcode format: `clean_zipcode_format` function (input: string, output: string).
+  An input of zipcodes is either a string or nan.
+If it's not a string, then return an empty string ''.
-  This function removes every special character.
-If the zipcode is consisted of 5 digits, then it's the correct zipcode format, otherwise, return ''.
+  If the input is a string, then remove every special character in the string.
+If the output consists of 5 digits, then it's the correct zipcode format, otherwise, return ''.

 ## Data Analysis
 Each step in the analysis is also numbered in the Python script accordingly.